clragon/swan/README.md

 To trigger a StackOverflow question mirror,

-- begin your message with `.flow` followed by the question ID.
+- begin your message with `.flow` followed by a StackOverflow link.
 - reply to a message containing a StackOverflow link with `.flow`.

 ### Pastebin Uploader